OCA/sale-reporting/sale_proforma_report/README.rst

 * A checkbox 'proforma' on the sales order

-* Proforma header on sale order report if checkbox is clicked
+* A proforma header on sale order report if checkbox is clicked

 Usage